omar-aldesi/go-ecommerce/README.md

 Set Up PostgreSQL:

--Install PostgreSQL and create a database for the project.
+- Install PostgreSQL and create a database for the project.
--Update the database connection details in the environment variables.
+- Update the database connection details in the environment variables.
--Install Dependencies:
+- Install Dependencies:

 ```bash
 go mod download